PankajB1997/Twitter_Sentiment_Analysis/README.md

 To consolidate the entire dataset into one large CSV file, simply clone this repo and run `python prepare_tweets_csv.py`

-In order to open the large CSV file after running the python script:
+In order to load the large CSV file in another script after running the python script:
 `tweets_csv = pandas.read_csv(open("tweets_large_32M.csv", "rU", encoding="utf-8"), header=None, index_col=None)`